anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 A registrar with combined BRSKI and BRSKI-PRM functionality MAY detect if the bootstrapping is performed by the pledge directly (BRSKI case) or by a Registrar-Agent (BRSKI-PRM case) based on the utilized credentials for client authentication during the TLS session establishment and switch the operational mode from BRSKI to BRSKI-PRM.

-This may be supported by a specific naming in the SAN (subject alternative name) component of the Registrar-Agent EE certificate, which allows the domain registrar to explicitly detect already in the TLS session establishment, that the connecting client is a Registrar-Agent.
+This may be supported by a specific naming in the SAN (subject alternative name) component of the Registrar-Agent EE certificate, which allows the domain registrar to explicitly detect already in the TLS session establishment that the connecting client is a Registrar-Agent.

 The registrar MAY be restricted by configuration, if it accepts every Registrar-Agent, which can authenticate with a domain issued certificate or only explicitly authorized ones.